salesforce-misc/Data-Lake-for-Nonprofits/README.md

 ## Bug Reports

-For challeneges with application deployment, go to the <a href="https://github.com/salesforce-misc/Data-Lake-for-Nonprofits/issues">issues tab</a> and create a new issue with the type "bug report"
+For challeneges with application deployment, create a new issue with the type <a href="https://github.com/salesforce-misc/Data-Lake-for-Nonprofits/issues/new/choose">bug report tab</a>

 ## Local Development